orbyjs/core/README.md

 <img src="assets/counter.png" width="100%"/>

-> **Orby**, es responsable de mantener un estado único para cada componente funcional.
+> **Orby**, is responsible for maintaining a unique state for each functional component.

 ## Arguments of the component